cardano-in-oceania/cardano-in-oceania.github.io/docs/pages/cino-2025-2026-h5w1-summary.md

 * **Metrics & Feedback**: Quantitative and qualitative data will drive iteration.
 Key metrics include wallet growth, participation rates, on-chain activity, and governance impact.

-This ensures scalability and fidelity to Cardano’s decentralized ethos.
+This ensures scalability and fidelity to Cardano’s decentralised ethos.

----

-Let me know if you’d like this bundled into a Markdown or PDF format.